EddieJae24/portfolio/README.md

   Node JS (v22 or later)

   ## Usage
-  node index.js on the command line
+  npm start on the command line

   ## Credits
-  None yet
   None yet

   ## License
   This project is licensed under the MIT license.